-- 4. Use the [F1]-[F4] keys to select the Energy Decimal Digits (the digits to the right of the decimal point) for displaying total energy. - 5.
+- 4. Press [F1]-[F4] to select the desired number of Decimal Digits to the right of the decimal point in the total energy display. - 5.
 Press [F1] to make measurements in a Cooling system, or [F2] to make measurements in a Heating system. - 6.
-Press [F1] to conduct Flow Measurement at the point of return (where the liquid exits), or [F2] to measure flow at the point of supply (where the liquid enters).
+Press [F1] to measure flow at the point of Return (where the liquid exits), or [F2] to measure flow at the point of Supply (where the liquid enters).
+The meter returns to the Channel PROGRAM screen.